manojjsm/austerejs/README.md

 ## Code is prepared for production.

 Create an uglified and concatenated build of all javascript that will be loaded project-wide.
 Page-specific files should be uglified as well.
-Use Grunt or Gulp.
+(Doing this without Grunt/Gulp/Broccoli would be painful.)